/terms/topic-clusters · 5 min read · foundational

 FAQ

-Practitioner consensus places mature clusters in the 8–20 spoke range, but no canonical number exists.
+- Practitioners commonly land mature clusters in the 8–20 spoke range, but this is a heuristic; no engine has published a target, and the right number depends on how much real user-question surface the topic has.
 Quality matters more than count.
 Each spoke should answer a real user query independently, not exist only to support the pillar.

 Sources & further reading